Zohiu/zohiu.github.io/README.md

 <div align="center">
   <p align="center">Hey!
 You found my website's github repository.</p>

-  <p align="center">Feel free to use literally anything you can find in here.
+  <p align="center">Feel free to use literally anything you can find in here (I mean code ofc.
+Don't actually take my projects.
+You can use this as a template or something idc.).
 Check the master branch for the actual website.</p>

 </div>